GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 Analogous expression are valid for the distribution function of molecules moving along the other coordinate axis with prescribed velocity.

-> nspecting the $g$ distribution expression we recognise that it is a gaussian
+> Inspecting the $g$ distribution expression we recognize that it is a Gaussian
 > distribution with mean 0 and variance $\sigma^2= \frac {K_BT} m$

 The distribution function $G$ of the fraction of molecules with velocities between ($v_x,v_y,v_z$) and ($v_x + dv_x,v_y + dv_y,v_z + dv_z$) is given by the product
-of the $g$ distribution functions (we are assuming that v_x,v_y and v_z are stocastically indipendent) so that:
+of the $g$ distribution functions (we are assuming that v_x, v_y and v_z are stochastically independent) so that:
 $$
     G(v_x,v_y,v_z)=g(v_x)g(v_y)g(v_z)=\left(\frac m {2\pi k_BT}\right)^\frac 3 2 e^{\frac{m (v_x^2 + v_y^2 + v_z^2)}{2K_BT}}
 $$

 > Note: this distribution is important when dealing with free and near free molecular flow

-> from previous note we recognise that G is the joint distribution of the $g$
+> From previous note we recognize that G is the joint distribution of the $g$
-> distribution functions that are assumed indipendent from each other. this lead
+> distribution functions that are assumed independent of each other.
+This lead
-> to the conclusion that also G is a multivariate gaussian distribution in wich
+> to the conclusion that also G is a multivariate Gaussian distribution in which
 > the correlation terms in the variance matrix are equal to zero.

 ### speed distribution

-Now we ask what is the distribution function $f$ of molecules ,in thermal equilibrium, moving between speed $\mathbf v$ and $\mathbf v + d\mathbf v$, (now we are not fixing each velocity component as in the previous section when discussing about the $G$ distribution function).
+Now we ask what is the distribution function $f$ of molecules, in thermal equilibrium, moving between speed $\mathbf v$ and $\mathbf v + d\mathbf v$, (now we are not fixing each velocity component as in the previous section when discussing the $G$ distribution function).
 The probability of finding a particle in such state is proportional to a Boltzmann factor (characterized by the kinetic energy of the particle $\frac 1 2 m v^2$) times the velocity space volume associated with particles at speed between
-$\mathbf v$ and $\mathbf v + d\mathbf v$. this correspond to a spherical shell of thickness $dv$, $4\pi v^2 dv$.
+$\mathbf v$ and $\mathbf v + d\mathbf v$.
+This corresponds to a spherical shell of thickness $dv$, $4\pi v^2 dv$.
 Hence:
 $$